Thank You Letter to a Friend After a Favor or Kind Gesture

 Thank you again for helping me with [specific favor].
 I know it may have seemed simple from the outside, but it made a real difference to me that day.

-I was already feeling pulled in too many directions, and your help took one heavy piece off my mind.
-What I appreciated most was not only that you said yes, but that you did it so naturally, without making me feel like I was asking too much.
+I was already feeling pulled in too many directions, and your help took a real weight off my mind.
+What I appreciated most wasn’t just that you said yes, but that you did it so naturally, without making me feel like I was asking too much.

-That is something I value deeply about our friendship.
-You notice when people need a hand, and you show up in a way that feels calm and generous.
+That’s something I truly value about our friendship.
+You notice when people need a hand, and you always show up in a way that feels calm and generous.

 I hope you know I would be glad to do the same for you.
 Thank you for making a stressful moment easier and for being the kind of friend I can count on.